 During fiscal years 2018, 2017, 2016 and 2015, the company undertook acquisition integration initiatives related to the AGA Group within the Residential Kitchen Equipment Group.
-These initiatives included organizational restructuring, headcount reductions and consolidation and disposition of certain facilities and business operations, including the impairment of equipment.
-The company recorded additional expense of \$3.0 million and \$3.7 million in the three and six months ended June 30, 2018, related to the AGA Group.
-The expense primarily related to additional headcount reductions in conjunction with disposition of certain facilities and business operations.
-This expense is reflected in restructuring expenses in the Condensed Consolidated Statements of Comprehensive Income.
-The cumulative expenses incurred to date for these initiatives is approximately \$44.3 million.
-The company estimated that the main restructuring initiatives in 2017 would result in future cost savings of approximately \$20.0 million annually.
-The realization of the savings began in 2017 and will continue into fiscal year 2018, primarily related to the compensation and facility costs.
-The company anticipates that all severance obligations for the Residential Kitchen Equipment Group will be paid by the end of fiscal year 2018.
-The lease obligations extend through December 2019.
+These initiatives included organizational restructuring, headcount reductions and consolidation and disposition of certain facilities and business operations, including the impairment of equipment and facilities.
+The company recorded additional expense of \$10.7 million and \$14.4 million in the three and nine months ended September 29, 2018, related to the AGA Group.
+The cumulative expenses incurred to date for these initiatives is approximately \$55.0 million.